jayzahnd/DataMiners_demo_scripts/README.md

 # DataMiners_demo_scripts
-This repository contains the main functionality scripts for the tech demo of Data Miners, an rts-management game.
+This repository contains the main functionality scripts for the tech demo of Data Miners, an rts-management game where the player controls little robots trying to clean up a computer's circuit board after a virus infection.
+The project was co-developped with my colleague Luke Kiernan, who worked on the art assets, animation, minimap setup, and provided the initial enemy AI.

 The elements present are the level builder, the pathfinding manager, the selection manager, the UI integration scripts, unit data, and a shader.
 A centralised distance calculator is also in the making.

 ## General level building and management scripts:
-* TerrainBuilder_02.cs *(primary level constructor script)*
+* TerrainBuilder_02.cs *(Primary level constructor script)*

-* PixelClass.cs *(used when scanning the level BMP image)*
+* PixelClass.cs *(Used when scanning the level BMP image)*

-* CameraReferenceSingleton.cs *(tells where to find the camera prefabs, i.e. pullthem from “Assets/Resources” )*
+* CameraReferenceSingleton.cs *(Tells where to find the camera prefabs, i.e. pullthem from “Assets/Resources” )*

-* UI_ButtonPackAssociator *(provides player units with a reference to their respective action buttons)*
+* UI_ButtonPackAssociator *(Provides player units with a reference to their respective action buttons)*

 ## UI/GUI/Camera scripts:
 * CameraControl.cs

-* UI_SetCamsOrder.cs *(only relevant if one wishes to make screenspace - overlay UI elements.
+* UI_SetCamsOrder.cs *(Only relevant if one wishes to make screenspace - overlay UI elements.
 This script automates their setup if needed)*

 * GameScrollingBackground.cs

 * MinimapClickToGoThere.cs

-* UI_ActionsButtons.cs *(contains listener to enable/disable action buttons associated with a given player unit or building)*
+* UI_ActionsButtons.cs *(Contains listener to enable/disable action buttons associated with a given player unit or building)*

 * GreenGlowScript.cs *(Unit visual effects)*